Governance & Boards

 B.S, Management, cum laude

-John has served nonprofit organizations as a trustee, lawyer, fundraiser, and manager.
-He currently teaches Law of Nonprofit Organizations at the University of Pennsylvania Law School and is a Licensed Consultant through the Pennsylvania Association of Nonprofit Organizations.
+John has served nonprofit organizations as a director, lawyer, fundraiser, and manager.
+He currently teaches Advising Nonprofit Organizations at the University of Pennsylvania Law School and is a Licensed Consultant through the Pennsylvania Association of Nonprofit Organizations.

 As an attorney, John has counseled large and small nonprofit organizations.
 He previously worked as a litigator for an international law firm and took particular pride in representing refugees seeking asylum in the United States.

 John has also overseen fundraising as a director of advancement, created and directed retreat and service programs, and served on boards of directors and advisory boards.

 John brings his experience as a teacher and retreat facilitator to design processes conducive for bringing about organizational change, learning, and advancement.
 Due to the varied positions that John has held within charitable, educational, and religious organizations, he understands the importance of incorporating diverse perspectives when developing mission, structural, and strategic clarity.